-In February 2019, RJF and RJ&A entered into an unsecured revolving credit facility agreement (the "Credit Facility") with a syndicate of lenders, which was amended in April 2021 and matures in April 2026.
-This committed unsecured borrowing facility provides for maximum borrowings of up to \$500 million, with a sublimit of \$300 million for RJF.
-RJ&A may borrow up to \$500 million under the Credit Facility, depending on the amount of outstanding borrowings of RJF.
-The interest rates on borrowings under the Credit Facility are variable and based on the London Interbank Offered Rate ("LIBOR"), as adjusted for RJF's credit rating; however, the administrative agent has the right to select a commercially available alternative reference rate to LIBOR if adequate and reasonable means do not exist for ascertaining LIBOR.
-There were no borrowings outstanding on the Credit Facility as of March 31, 2022.
-There is a facility fee associated with the Credit Facility, which also varies with RJF's credit rating.
-Based upon RJF's credit rating as of March 31, 2022, the variable rate facility fee, which is applied to the committed amount, was 0.15% per annum.
+RJF and RJ&A are parties to a revolving credit facility agreement (the "Credit Facility"), a committed unsecured line of credit under which either RJ&A or RJF have the ability to borrow.
+The Credit Facility has a term through April 2028 and provides for maximum borrowings of up to \$750 million.
+The interest rates on borrowings under the Credit Facility are variable and based on the Secured Overnight Financing Rate ("SOFR"), as adjusted for RJF's credit rating.
+There were no borrowings outstanding on the Credit Facility as of March 31, 2024.
+There is a facility fee associated with the Credit Facility, which also varies with RJF's credit rating (the "Variable Rate Facility Fee").
+Based upon RJF's credit rating as of March 31, 2024, the Variable Rate Facility Fee, which is applied to the committed amount, was 0.125% per annum.

 In addition to the Credit Facility, we maintain various secured and unsecured lines of credit, which are generally utilized to finance certain fixed income securities or for cash management purposes.
-Borrowings during the year were generally day-today and there were no borrowings outstanding on these arrangements as of March 31, 2022.
-The interest rates for these arrangements are variable and are based on a daily bank quoted rate, which may reference LIBOR, the Fed Funds rate, a lender's prime rate, or another commercially available rate, as applicable.
+Borrowings during the period were generally day-to-day and as of March 31, 2024, we had outstanding borrowings of \$200 million on one of our overnight unsecured lines of credit.
+The interest rates for these arrangements are variable and are based on a daily bank quoted rate, which may reference SOFR, the federal funds rate, a lender's prime rate, or another commercially available rate, as applicable.
+The weighted average interest rate on our outstanding borrowings as of March 31, 2024 was 7.07%.